ecrawford4/ecrawford4/README.md

 - [My Website](ecrawford.me)

-I am a student of comuputer science at Eastern Washington University
+I am a student of computer science at Eastern Washington University

 My main interests are web development and network security